zwiebert/rv/README.md

 * MCP23017 I2C IO-expander board running at 5V to control the relays
 * STM32F1 (blue pill) microcontroller board (making its 3.3V from 5V and having lots of 5V tolerant pins (including I2C).

-### Required Software
-* Atollic TrueStudio IDE used for programming and debugging.
-Makefiles will be added later.
+### How to compile
+*  The STM32 firmware is compiled using CubeMX IDE on Linux. libopencm3 is used.
+No HAL.
+*  The ESP32 firmware is compiled with ESP-IDF (v5.2)

 ### Reusable libraries written for this project
 * MCP23017 driver C-library for STM32F1-libopencm3
-* esp-idf component to flash the STM32 over the air
+* esp-idf component to flash the STM32 over the air with help from the ESP32

 ### Author
 Bert Winkelmann